19hours/sg-statutes/Acts/Securities and Futures Act.md

 (iv) an exempt financial adviser as defined in section 2(1) of the Financial Advisers Act; or

-(v) a person who is licensed, approved, authorised or otherwise regulated under the laws, codes or other requirements of any foreign jurisdiction in respect of dealing in securities or marketing of collective investment schemes, or who is exempted therefrom in respect of such dealing or marketing.
+(v) a person who is licensed, approved, authorised or otherwise regulated under the laws, codes or other requirements of any foreign jurisdiction in respect of dealing in securities or marketing of collective investment schemes, or who is exempted therefrom in respect of such dealing or marketing; and

+[2/2009 wef 29/07/2009]

 [1/2005]

+(e) no prospectus in respect of any of the offers has been registered by the Authority or, where a prospectus has been registered —

+(i) the prospectus has expired pursuant to section 299; or

+(ii) the person making the offer has before making the offer informed the Authority by notice in writing of its intent to make the offer in reliance on the exemption under this subsection.

+[2/2009 wef 29/07/2009]

 (2) For the purposes of subsection (1)(b), where any notice, circular, material, publication or other document is issued in connection with the offer, the person making the offer is deemed to have given the statement and notification to the person to whom he makes the offer in accordance with that provision if such statement or notification is contained in the first page of that notice, circular, material, publication or document.